 For more details, please contact Prof. Dr. Dmitry Kurouski at firstname.lastname@example.org.
 More information and recent information on this topic can be found on kurouskilab.comand https://agrilife.org/mandadilab/

-The Kurouski lab is looking for high performing and motivated B.S. and M.S. graduates in physics, engineering or chemistry to begin their PhD at the cutting edge of the exciting Biochemistry and Biophysics fields.
+The Kurouski lab is looking for high performing and motivated B.S. and M.S. graduates in biochemistry, physics or chemistry to begin their PhD at the cutting edge of the exciting Biochemistry and Biophysics fields.